paulwexler/opinions/on_coding/README.md

 In the first place it could display information on the terminal.
 In those days you could crash the operating system by running a program with a mis-spelled label.
-A program could run fine when compiled with the debugger, and fail miserably without it;
+A program could run fine when linked with the debugger, and fail miserably without it;
 then it took some ingenuity
 to locate the cause of the memory leak.